OXID-eSales/developer_documentation/development/modules_components_themes/theme/twig_sandbox.rst

         {% include 'user.html.twig' %}
     {% endsandbox %}

-    # or
+    # Or

     {% sandbox %}
         {% include_content "sandbox_test" %}
     {% endsandbox %}

-5. Sandboxed templates that don't follow policy restrictions should throw a ``Twig\Sandbox\SecurityError`` exception
+5. Templates that do not comply with the defined sandbox policy will trigger a ``Twig\Sandbox\SecurityError`` exception